dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 - Secondary DNS
 ---

-# Secondary DNS Configuration with DNSMadeEasy
+# Add DNSMadeEasy as a secondary DNS server

 For an overview of SecondaryDNS, have a look at [our introduction article](/articles/secondary-dns).